ioncodes/chipi/README.md

 # chipi

 A declarative instruction decoder generator using a custom DSL.
 Define your CPUs instruction encoding in a `.chipi` file, and chipi generates a decoder for you.
-Seemless interaction between Rust types.
+Seemless interaction with Rust types.

 ## Usage